🏛️ Using Current Events as an Ongoing Politics Unit Study

 - POTUS and SCOTUS (kids love these acronyms!)

 As you and the kids discuss presidential politics, be sure to give them the opportunity to locate the places you hear about on the news.
 There are world map placemats and wall maps that are easy to mark on, or you could choose to hang a world map shower curtain.
-Don’t forget to look for world geography apps for your smart phone and tablet.
+Don’t forget to look for world geography apps for your smartphone and tablet.
+Get started with questions like these:

 We have heard about these and other countries in the context of trade, immigration, war, terrorism, defense, religion, science, humanitarian needs, art, the United Nations, civilization, sports, natural resources, culture, and national and international politics.
-Make sure your kids know the geopolitical significance of these countries when President Trump mentions them.
+Make sure your kids know the geopolitical significance of these countries when President Trump or other politicians mention them.

 Your family may identify with a cause or event that is part of the president’s agenda — or the agenda of his political opponents.
 Marching, volunteering, contacting Congress, and otherwise being politically or socially active can make your political philosophy feel more actionable and concrete to your children.